How Much Does a Kitchen Remodel Cost?

 Here’s a breakdown of average kitchen renovation costs for some of the priciest categories — and, for the frugal family, some advice on where to save money.

-Dedicate about 15% of your renovation budget to new kitchen appliances.
+On average, new kitchen appliances cost between $50 and $2,000 (CAD 68 and CAD 2,730) each and account for around 15% of the cost of a kitchen upgrade.
 Choose energy-efficient models whenever possible to cut down on your utility bills.
-Kitting out your kitchen with brand-new appliances costs around $2,900 (CAD 4,000) on average, but prices vary significantly by brand and appliance type.
-You could spend just that amount on a tricked-out fridge, for example.
+Outfitting your kitchen with brand-new appliances can cost around $2,900 (CAD 3,959) on average, but prices can vary significantly depending on the brand and appliance type.
+You could easily spend that amount on a tricked-out fridge, for example.